PWr-Aerospace/based-board-firmware/README.md

 # Building step-by-step

-Supported OS: Linux based, macOS
+Supported development platforms: Linux, macOS

-Partially supported (not tested xD): Windows
+*NOTE*: Windows is not supported for this project

 ## Install dependencies

-*NOTE*: Windows is not supported for this project

 `Ubuntu`/`Debian`: